buildspace/buildspace-projects/Polygon_ENS/en/Section_4/Lesson_2_Show_Minted_Domains.md

 Nothing new here, it’s just a smaller version of our `mintDomain` function.
 You’re a pro at this stuff now so I expect you to understand this hehe.

+also remember to add ```const [loading, setLoading] = useState(false);``` at the top of your App.js so that you are setting the useState and your app knows about calling the setLoading in this function

 To actually call this, we’ll have to make some more changes to our `renderInputForm` function to show a `Set record` button.
 We'll also use a stateful variable to detect if we're in "edit" mode.
 I just called it `editing`.
 Here's the code:

 ```jsx